Metal Gear Solid: Rising Message Board older than one year ago

 - Like?

-#metalgear Metal Gear creator Hideo Kojima posted this drawing of Metal Gear Solid creator Raiden.
-It's not clear if this is just a drawing or whether it's in relation to the upcoming title Metal Gear Solid: Rising, which stars Raiden.
+#metalgear Metal Gear creator Hideo Kojima posted this drawing a Metal Gear Solid creator Raiden. it be not clear if this be just a drawing or whether it be in relation t' the upcoming title Metal Gear Solid: Rising, which stars Raiden.
 More »

 Posted by Kotaku Aug 25 2011 12:30 GMT